GiuliaPricina/Participium/retrospective/Retrospective01.md

 - What caused your errors in estimation (if any)?

-  > there were little estimation errors: the major cause was the difficult distribution of the hours that originates from inexperience, but we still managed to follow the planning well enough
+  > There were little estimation errors: the major cause was the difficult distribution of the hours that originates from inexperience, but we still managed to follow the planning well enough

 - What lessons did you learn in this sprint?